Corrosion667/devman-notification-bot/README.md

 ```bash
 make full-install
 ```
-* So that *poetry* will also be installed into your user's environment before project dependencies.
+* So that *poetry* will also be installed into your user's environment with project dependencies.
 4. Run the bot:
 ```bash
 make run